datahub-project/datahub/docs/managed-datahub/slack/saas-slack-troubleshoot.md

 <FeatureAvailability saasOnly />

 ## Verifying the Slack Integration is working
-First and foremost, we recommend to use the 'Send a test notification' feature to verify whether the issue is with the integration setup, slack's systems, or DataHub.
+First and foremost, we recommend using the 'Send a test notification' feature to verify whether the issue is with the integration setup, slack's systems, or DataHub.
 The modal will provide a rich description of an error if there is one.
 You can access this feature either by going to the Notifications page in your settings, or a subscription drawer.
 <p align="center">
   <img width="70%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/saas/slack/setup_7.png"/>
 </p>

 ## Test notification failed with 'Re-Connect DataHub to Slack'
-There's several reasons why sending a test notification would fail.
+There are several reasons why sending a test notification would fail.
 The description in the modal should give you insights as to what's broken and what you can do to resolve this issue.
 If you're seeing a message that recommends the DataHub admin to re-connect Slack to DataHub, you may want to try the following options:

 ### Refresh the existing app installation (Recommended)